Serendipity0429/User-Trajectory-Retriever/README.md

 ## Overview

-User-Trajectory-Retriever is a powerful tool designed for researchers studying user behavior on the web.
-It allows for the detailed recording of user interactions—such as mouse movements, clicks, and scrolls—during specific tasks.
-The collected data can then be visualized, replayed, and annotated through a dedicated web platform, providing valuable insights into user engagement and decision-making processes.

-The system is composed of two main parts:

-1.  **A Chrome Browser Extension (`ManifestV3`):** Records user interaction data in real-time using the `rrweb` library.
-It's lightweight and designed to have minimal impact on the user's browsing experience.
+This project is a comprehensive platform for recording, replaying, and annotating user trajectories for web interaction research.
+It consists of two main components:

-2.  **A Django Web Platform (`Platform`):** Manages users, tasks, and collected data.
-It provides a comprehensive interface for replaying and annotating the recorded user sessions, managing research projects, and analyzing data.
+1.  **Django Web Platform (`Platform`):** A monolithic application built with Python and the Django Web Framework.
+It serves as the backend for managing users, tasks, and collected data, and provides a web interface for replaying and annotating the recorded user sessions.
+The platform uses a SQLite database by default but is configured to support PostgreSQL for production.
+It includes a REST API built with Django Rest Framework for communication with the browser extension.
+2.  **Chrome Browser Extension (`ManifestV3`):** A lightweight extension built with vanilla JavaScript that records user interaction data in real-time.
+It uses the `rrweb` library to capture DOM snapshots and interaction events.
+The extension communicates with the Django backend to send the recorded data and receive task information.

 ## Features